 Block Registration: After running this block, observe how much the error increases each time a new layer of the pyramid begins.
 Now try inserting a new cell in the notebook after the registration error-metric graph (use the "Insert" menu), and change the cell time to "Markdown" using the toolbar (look for the drop-down box to the right of the run and stop buttons, which probably currently says "Code").
 Inside the new cell, write your own explanation of (1 or more reasons) why you think the error metric increases when the registration pyramid changes to lower scale.
-Remember, at large scale only large objects are visible, so lower scale is higher resolution lower in the image pyramid.
+Remember, at large scale only large objects are visible, so lower scale is higher resolution located closer to the "bottom" of the image pyramid.

-When finished, "print"/save the entire completed notebook as a pdf file.
-Email the pdf to your grader/instructor (but don't email yet, wait for part 2 below).
+When finished, "print"/save the entire completed notebook as a pdf file named part1.pdf.
 Please make sure that the entire notebook, including all code, is visible in the pdf (long warning messages don't matter).
 You may need to tell your webbrowser to print the notebook at a reduced scale, e.g. 70%, to fit everything.
 Add and commit to svn.

-Go back to the "Home" tab of your webbrowser to choose a new notebook.
+Go back to the "Home Page" tab of your webbrowser to choose a new notebook.
 Open and work through all of 61_Registration_Introduction_Continued.ipynb.
-In block, be sure to change the moving image to be diffrent than the fixed image; I suggest the 3rd choice for the moving image.
+After running block, be sure to change the moving image to be diffrent than the fixed image; I suggest the 3rd choice for the moving image.

-After finishing the ITKv4-style multi-transform registration, insert a "Markdown" box after the code block "print(final_transform_v11)" but before "Version 2" in which you type your answers to the notebooks's questions (what type of transform and why different?).
+After finishing the ITKv4-style multi-transform registration, insert a "Markdown" box after the code block "print(final_transform_v11)" (e.g., after block) but before "Version 2" in which you type your answers to the notebooks's questions (what type of transform and why different?).

-After completing this notebook, "print"/save the entire notebook as a pdf file.
-Email the pdf to your grader/instructor in the same email as part 1.
+After completing this notebook, "print"/save the entire notebook as a pdf file named part2.pdf.
+Add and commit to svn.